rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And some were convinced by what he said, but others disbelieved. ^2824

-And disagreeing among themselves, they departed after Paul had made one statement : The Holy Spirit was right in saying to your fathers through Isaiah the prophet : ^2825
+And disagreeing among themselves, they departed after Paul had made one statement: The Holy Spirit was right in saying to your fathers through Isaiah the prophet: ^2825

-Go to this people, and say, You will indeed hear but never understand, and you will indeed see but never perceive. ^2826
+'Go to this people, and say, You will indeed hear but never understand, and you will indeed see but never perceive. ^2826

-For this people’s heart has grown dull, and with their ears they can barely hear, and their eyes they have closed; lest they should see with their eyes and hear with their ears and understand with their heart and turn, and I would heal them. ^2827
+For this people's heart has grown dull, and with their ears they can barely hear, and their eyes they have closed; lest they should see with their eyes and hear with their ears and understand with their heart and turn, and I would heal them.' ^2827

 Therefore let it be known to you that this salvation of God has been sent to the Gentiles; they will listen. ^2828

-Therefore let it be known to you that this salvation of God has been sent to the Gentiles; they will listen. ^2829
+See Footnote ^2829

 He lived there two whole years at his own expense, and welcomed all who came to him, ^2830

 proclaiming the kingdom of God and teaching about the Lord Jesus Christ with all boldness and without hindrance. ^2831